 Recipe Notes & FAQ

-Can I freeze peanut soup?
-You can freeze peanut soup.
-It will last a couple of weeks in the freezer.
+Yes, it will last a couple of weeks in the freezer.

 Okro Soup With Smoked Mackerel